The Jackbox Party Pack: The Jackbox Naughty Pack (2024)

-Taking a break from the Party Pack format for the year, Jackbox announced The Jackbox Naughty Pack, which was released on September 12, 2024.
+Taking a break from the Party Pack format for the year, Jackbox announced The Jackbox Naughty Pack, which was released on September 12, 2024, for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Microsoft Windows, macOS, Linux, Apple TV, iPad, Amazon Fire TV, Nvidia Shield TV, and Xfinity X1, and has an ESRB Mature 17+ rating.
 It features three games that are all designed around mature-rated content.
 Jackbox stated that their audience had been requesting games designed around mature jokes and interactions for some time.

-Fakin’ It All Night Long is a social deduction game and a follow-up to Fakin' It from Party Pack 3.
-It features new categories and a "remote play" mode to be play on stream.
+Fakin' It All Night Long is for 3 to 8 players and is a follow-up to Fakin' It from Party Pack 3.
+It features new categories and a "remote play" mode to be played on stream.

-Dirty Drawful is the fourth game in the Drawful series.
+Dirty Drawful is for 3 to 8 players and is the fourth game in the Drawful series.
 It features "spicy prompts", an emote system, and an "undo" button.

-Let Me Finish is a debate-style presentation game.
+Let Me Finish is for 3 to 8 players and is a debate-style presentation game.
 Players are given an image and a mature question to discuss and draw upon.